Triglycerides and lowering triglyceride levels

 High triglyceride levels are a risk factor for heart disease.
 Experts disagree though on just how bad of an effect high triglyceride levels by themselves have on the heart.

 Part of the dispute stems from the fact that high triglycerides have a tendency to "run with" other risk factors.
 High triglyceride levels often coexist with high total cholesterol and LDL (" bad cholesterol"), low HDL (" good cholesterol"), and diabetes.

 Triglycerides may be an "enabler" of other heart disease risk factors.
 That is, high triglyceride levels could multiply the bad effects of high cholesterol, high blood pressure, and smoking.

 Some research also suggests that high triglycerides are a more important risk factor for women than for men, although this is also disputed.

-One point is clear, though: A healthy diet and exercise plan can lower triglyceride levels, improve cholesterol levels, and lower the risk of heart disease.
+One point is clear, though: A healthy diet and exercise plan can lower triglyceride levels, improve cholesterol levels, and reduce the risk of heart disease.